top of page

 How long should I book my appointment for?

 Dr Miranda Bradley practises slow & thorough medicine.
-She offers longer consultations, spending more time with you to provide thorough, comprehensive and holistic care.
+Initial consultaiton are booked for 45-60 mins, spending more time with you to provide thorough, comprehensive and holistic care, often addressing multiple issues in one visit.

 Can I get prescriptions, referrals and tests done with this service?